 - 84% of digital experience programs fail

-40% of IT leaders say that DX technology is an integral part of their organisation’s strategy, set by the c-suite (DCG Research).
+40% of IT leaders say that DX technology is an integral part of their organization’s strategy, set by the c-suite (DCG Research).

 The Future is Open

-With customer expectations constantly changing, more and more channels being introduced and a dizzying 8,000 (and counting) different martech solutions in existence, trying to predict what DXP capabilities your organisation will need in the next 3-5 years is becoming increasingly impossible.
+With customer expectations constantly changing, more and more channels being introduced, and a dizzying 8,000 (and counting) different martech solutions in existence, trying to predict what DXP capabilities your organization will need in the next 3-5 years is becoming increasingly impossible.

 Top 5 Benefits of an Open DXP

-- Multi-experience – Keeping up to date with emerging technologies isn’t easy.
+Keeping up to date with emerging technologies isn’t easy.
 Many of the technologies we deem essential in a DXP today, were fledgling concepts five years ago.
 Furthermore, “By 2021 at least one-third of enterprises will have deployed a multi-experience development platform to support mobile, web, conversational and augmented reality development” (Gartner).
-Instead of hoping that today’s DXP purchase will deliver tomorrow’s experiences, an open DXP enables you to embrace innovative new tools, channels and mediums as they become available.
+Instead of hoping that today’s DXP purchase will deliver tomorrow’s experiences, an open DXP enables you to embrace innovative new tools, channels, and mediums as they become available.

-- Best of breed – The ability to integrate your DXP with the latest, most innovative digital tools will effectively keep your platform at the cutting-edge of CX capabilities.
-Instead of attempting to be a ‘jack-of-all-martech’, open DXP solutions focus on being the best at connecting the customer experience and integrating with the best possible tools to enable that.
+The ability to integrate your DXP with the latest, most innovative digital tools will effectively keep your platform at the cutting edge of CX capabilities.
+Instead of attempting to be a “jack-of-all-martech”, open DXP solutions focus on being the best at connecting the customer experience and integrating with the best possible tools to enable that.
 Squiz DXP currently offers a library of more than 100 integrations, including new releases such as Mixpanel and Hotjar.

-- Cost and consistency – With budgets under more scrutiny than ever, putting forward a business case or calculating ROI for a new DXP is commonplace in most industries, particularly government and the public sector.
+With budgets under more scrutiny than ever, putting forward a business case or calculating ROI for a new DXP is commonplace in most industries, particularly government and the public sector.
 A big factor in ROI is ongoing costs – which is where closed DXPs often start to spiral.
 In fact, Gartner predicts that, through 2021, 85% of the effort and cost involved in a DXP program will be spent on integrations with internal and external systems, including the DXP’s own, built-in capabilities (CMSWire).
-At last year’s Squiz Summit, Squiz’s Chief Product Officer, Matthew Adney, revealed its plans to cut the cost of integrations by 50%.

-- Agility – Decreasing time to market is key to improving CX.
-The ability to identify a customer need and provide a solution that meets it - quickly - directly impacts an organisation’s ability to compete.
+Decreasing time to market is key to improving CX.
+The ability to identify a customer need and provide a solution that meets it - quickly - directly impacts an organization’s ability to compete.
 Speed is the reason that “By 2024, low-code application development will be responsible for more than 65% of application development activity” (Gartner).
 Closed DXP buyers are often left trying to custom-build integrations which are, as discussed, costly but also extremely time-consuming.

-Ultimately, the future is unknowable – which is why open DXPs are becoming the only choice for many organisations.
-For more information on the Squiz DXP visit squiz.net/dxp.
+Ultimately, the future is unknowable – which is why open DXPs are becoming the only choice for many organizations.